Xamtastic/SmallestMvvm/README.md

 ```
 PM> Install-Package Com.Xamtastic.Patterns.SmallestMvvm
 ```

+The Nuget package currently has a dependency on Xamarin.Forms 1.4.4.6392 however if you want to alter this, just download the code, alter it yourself, and recompile.

 ViewModel injection is achieved via a page class decoration, where the page implements PageBase, which itself implements ContentPage: